Fraasi/pecli/readme.md

 		Press enter to open an url or run a script
 		Esc or ctrl + c to exit program

-	Options
-		--help, Show this help

 	Note
 		Package.json must be in the folder
 		the command is run, otherwise
-		throws an error
+		throws a hissy fit

+	Options
+		--help, Show this help
 ```

 ![pecli-cli.gif](pecli-cli.gif)